MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ### Edit viewer settings in the panel

 You may want to change the design setting of the right viewer.
-This is still possible via the internal network of the macro module.
-Open the internal network either via the context menu or using the middle mouse button {{< mousebutton "middle" >}} and click on the module.
-After that, open the Automatic Panel of the module `SoExaminerViewer` via context menu {{< menuitem "Show Windows" "Automatic Panel" >}} and change the field *decoration* to *False*.
+This is possible via the network file of the macro module.
+Open the context menu {{< mousebutton "right" >}} and select {{< menuitem "Related Files" "IsoCSOs.mlab" >}} on the module.
+In the network file, open the Automatic Panel of the module `SoExaminerViewer` via context menu {{< menuitem "Show Windows" "Automatic Panel" >}} and change the field *decoration* to *False*.
 Keep in mind, as we did not create CSOs by now, the right viewer stays black.

 ![Change viewer settings](/images/tutorials/basicmechanics/ChangeViewerSettings.png "Change viewer settings")